jeigamboa/DIBS/README.md

 ### Acknowledgments

-* Various free online tutorials:
+* Various free online tutorials.
 * BPI/Eskwelabs mentors for their domain expertise and advice.